jonathankim345/hack-the-north-frontend-dev/README.md

 ```
 npm run
 ```
-* A pop up like "Server is running on port 3000" should pop up
+* A pop up like "Server is running on port 3000" should pop up in the terminal console
 * Navigate to frontend/create-react-app
 * Run this
 ```
 npm run dev
 ```
+* A site should open up automatically in your local host

 The credentials to get in are:
 - Email: jonathankim@hackthenorth.com